KellyYMao/Atom-Probe-Tomography-Steel/README.md

 # Atom-Probe-Tomography Overview
 Atom Probe Tomography (APT) uses field evaporation and a high voltage laser to ionize and remove surface atoms.
 The ions are accelerated and detected.
-The position-sensisitive detector helps to determine the identity and position of the atom.
+The position-sensitive detector helps to determine the identity and position of the atom.
 A three-dimensional construction of the specimen can then be made.

 # Atom Probe With Steel
-The atom probe was used with DOW steel.
+The atom probe was used to analyze a sample of DOW steel.
 This Ni-Cr alloy has chromium oxide and silicon oxide layers.
-The purpose of using the atom probe with this steel was to analyze the composition of steel in order to determine structural and compositional factors that may lead the oxide layer to fail/metal dusting to occur.
+The purpose of using the atom probe with this steel was to analyze its composition in order to determine structural and compositional factors that may lead the oxide layer to fail/metal dusting to occur.

 # LEAP5000XS
-LEAP5000XS is a local electron atom probe at Northwestern.
+LEAP5000XS is the local electron atom probe at Northwestern.
 This was the specific atom probe I was able to work with.
 LEAP5000XS has 80% detection efficiency.
 It uses an ultraviolet laser to assist in ion evporation.
 ![Image](/LEAP5000XS/image3.jpeg)
 ![Image](/LEAP5000XS/image2.jpeg)
 ![Image](/LEAP5000XS/image1.jpeg)
 Images taken of LEAP

+# How The Atom Probe Works
+A specimen is mounted to a stage that can move in three directions.
+The specimen is held at cryogenic temperatures.
+A laser pulse helps to initiate the evaporation of ions.
+These ions are then accelerated by a local electrode and follow electric field lines until reaching the detector.
+Their impact with the position-sensitive detector is recorded.
+The specimen can then be reconstructed atom by atom based on the recorded data.

 # Specimen Preparation
 The electric field tends to penetrate more deeply into non-metallic materials than in metallic materials.
 Thus, since the electric field is not able to penetrate metallic materials very well, the specimen can be screened atomic-layer by atomic-layer.
 Likewise, the tendency for the electric field to penetrate more deeply into non-metallic materials can cause the formation of undesired complex ions.
 The specimens used are generally at the nanoscale level.
 One approach to specimen preparation is focused ion beam (FIB).
 FIB uses a highly focused beam of ions (ex. gallium ions) in order to modify the surface of the specimen.
 FIB can be used for milling a specific site.
-For atom probe specimen preparation, FIB can be used to decreases the inner radius and produce a specimen with a sharp, needle-like tip.
+For atom probe specimen preparation, FIB can be used to decrease the inner radius and produce a specimen with a sharp, needle-like tip.
 The shape of the specimen and the sharp tip is important as it allows for a high electric field to be applied to the surface.
-If the specimen becomes too blunt, the resulting applied is not enough to induce evaporation.
+If the specimen becomes too blunt, the resulting applied electric field is not enough to induce evaporation.
 FIB was used to prepare the specimen for the atom probe.

 # Field Evaporation
 An electric field is applied and used to separate a surface-atom from its latice.
 In the process, the atom is ionized.
 The exact mechanisms of field evporation are still debated.
-Generally, it is thought that either the atom is fully ionized prior to evaporation or the while the atom is being evporated, charge is progressively drained.
+Generally, it is thought that either the atom is fully ionized prior to evaporation or that while the atom is being evporated, charge is progressively drained.
 ![Image](/Diagrams:Graphs/Ion_Evaporation.png)
 Ion evaporation Diagram